Public Policy and Advocacy

 Political contributions are one of the important ways we engage in the political process, and we take steps to comply with all laws and regulations regarding contributions.
 Contributions to the campaigns of United States federal elected officials are funded through the nonpartisan PotlatchDeltic Corporation Political Action Committee (PotlatchDeltic PAC), which is compliant with all applicable laws and is regulated by the United States Federal Election Commission (FEC).

-PotlatchDeltic PAC disbursements are made to candidates based on several factors that include: whether the candidates are running in states or districts where we have employees, assets, or business interests; whether the candidates are in a leadership position in areas that directly affect our business; and whether the candidates have indicated their support for issues of importance to us.
-Our PotlatchDeltic PAC charter establishes our PAC guidelines.
-The PotlatchDeltic PAC Steering Committee oversees the contribution plan and monitors that the candidates receiving contributions continue to meet our PAC disbursement criteria.
+PotlatchDeltic PAC disbursements are made to candidates who demonstrate good character, integrity, and personal conduct based on several factors that include: whether the candidates are running in states or districts where we have employees, assets, or business interests; whether the candidates have demonstrated leadership in areas that directly affect the industries in which we operate; and whether the candidates have indicated their support for issues of importance to us.
+Our PotlatchDeltic PAC charter and PAC Political Contribution Policy & Procedures establish the guidelines that the PAC follows when making political contributions.
+The PotlatchDeltic PAC Administrative Committee oversees the contributions of the PAC, including that contributions are made to candidates who meet the disbursement criteria outlined in the PAC Political Contributions Policy & Procedures.

 At times, PotlatchDeltic makes corporate contributions to the campaigns of U.S. state and local candidates in states where such contributions are permitted.
 In addition, corporate contributions are made to several state association PACs for state and local campaign contributions.
 We typically do not make payments to influence ballot issues, unless the issues are directly tied to the Company’s core values and business interests.

-In 2023, our total contributions to association PACs for federal contributions was $5,000.
-Our federal PAC contributions were $36,000 with 14% to Senators’ and 86% to Congressional Representatives’ campaigns.
-Nearly 72% of contributions were to representatives within our footprint.
+In 2024, our total contributions to association PACs for federal contributions was $17,500.
+Our federal PAC contributions were $66,500 with 14% to Senators’ and 86% to Congressional Representatives’ campaigns.
+60% of contributions were to Senators and Congressional Representatives within our footprint.
 Contributions and disbursements were publicly disclosed as required by law and can be viewed on the FEC campaign finance database.

-In 2023, PotlatchDeltic directly contributed $76,650 towards state and local contributions and to state industry association PACs in Georgia, Idaho, Mississippi, and Washington.
+In 2024, PotlatchDeltic directly contributed $84,550 towards state and local campaigns and to state industry association PACs in Arkansas, Georgia, Idaho, and Washington.

-In 2023, we engaged on several topics including softwood lumber trade, visas for H2-B workers, wildlife, and climate-related opportunities.
-We also continue to work towards solutions on issues related to wildfire, tax matters, and carbon neutrality of biomass, and continue to oppose legislation that could have a negative impact on the forest products or real estate industries.
+In 2024, we engaged on several topics including softwood lumber trade, visas for H2-B workers, wildlife, and climate-related opportunities.
+We also continued to work towards solutions on issues related to wildfire, tax matters, and carbon neutrality of biomass, and continued to oppose legislation that could have a negative impact on the forest products or real estate industries.
+Some of the issues we were most active on include supporting renewal of the 2023 Farm Bill with several forest industry priority programs focused on forest data and analysis and wood innovation grants.
+We also engaged on efforts by the U.S. Environmental Protection Agency to revise NAAQS PM2.5 rules and Formaldehyde exposure rules that we believed could have a negative effect on our business.

 The wildfire crisis has become all too evident in recent years.
 Decades of fire exclusion, combined with reduced management on federal lands, has led to a dangerous accumulation of natural fuels that create ladders which enable fires to reach the crowns of trees.
 A drier weather cycle in some regions has further exacerbated fire conditions.